 12.4 Members of the Executive Committee shall be elected at the Annual General Meeting in the preceding year.

-12.7 A proposer and a seconder who are both representatives of full member institutions must nominate candidates for the Executive of the Council.
-Nominations must be received by the Executive Officer of the Council not less than 14 days before the set date on which the election is to take place.
+12.7 A proposer and a seconder who are both representatives of full member institutions must nominate candidates for the Executive Committee.
+Nominations must be received by the Executive Director of the Council not less than 14 days before the set date on which the election is to take place.

-12.8 Incumbent members of the Executive Committee are eligible for re-nomination and election provided that no committee member serves more than two consecutive full (ie two year) terms in the same office.
-This restriction does not apply to those who have served 2 terms as an ordinary member and seek to be elected as Convenor.
+12.8 Incumbent members of the Executive Committee are eligible for re-nomination and election provided that no Committee member serves more than two consecutive full (ie two year) terms in the same office.
+This restriction does not apply to those who have served 2 terms as an ordinary member and seek to be elected as President.

 12.9 Where nominations received are sufficient only to fill the number of vacancies that have been declared a ballot will not be held and the nominees shall, at the next meeting, be declared elected unopposed.

-12.10 Where more nominations are received than are required, the Secretary shall notify members of the names of persons and that the election of the Executive Committee shall be scheduled during the next meeting of the Council.
+12.10 Where more nominations are received than are required, the Secretary shall notify members of the names of persons and that the election of the Executive Committee shall be scheduled during the next meeting of ACGR.

 12.11 The election of members of the Executive Committee shall be conducted by secret ballot.